OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 2
 ### Benefits
+Secrets are dynamically extracted from the digital vault for use in deployment.

 ### Activity
 Have an automated process to add credentials and secrets appropriate for the target environment to configuration files  during the deployment process.
 This way, developers and deployers do not  see or handle those sensitive values.